nycdsa/tech-action-working-group/src/_posts/2026-03-16-i4a-overview.md

 ---
+issue: 1
-title: The Internet Is Broken.
-NYC Can Fix It.
+title: "The Internet Is Broken.
+NYC Can Fix It."
-category: Internet For All
+category: materials
 author: Katherine Jin & Pragathi Balasubramanian
 date: 2026-03-16
 ---

 [![Internet For All]({{ "/assets/images/i4a-banner.png" | absolute_url }})](https://internetforall.nyc "Internet For All")